Arthur Samuel Peake Papers

-Peake was also active as a layman in wider Methodist circles, and did a great deal to further the reunion of Methodism which took effect in 1932, three years after his death.
+Peake was active as a layman in wider Methodist circles, and did a great deal to further Methodist union in 1932, three years after his death.

 In the wider ecumenical sphere, Peake worked for the National Council of Evangelical Free Churches, serving as president in 1928, and was a member of the Conference on Faith and Order held in Lausanne in 1927.
 He published and lectured extensively, but is best remembered for his one-volume commentary on the Bible (1919), which, in its revised form, is still in use.

 The collection comprises:

 - extensive family, academic and church correspondence;